If you’re an IT manager, when it comes time to make new hires, you likely want more than anything else: a clone.

 The Screening Automation Trend

-The importance of the human factor seemingly flies in the face of one of the biggest trends in recruiting: automating candidate screening.
-LinkedIn’s Global Staffing Trends 2017 report found candidate automation to be one of the “trends defining the future of recruiting.”
+The importance of the human factor seemingly flies in the face of one of the biggest trends in recruiting’s digital transformation – automation of candidate screening.
+Bullhorn’s Top Staffing and Recruiting Trends for 2020 report found “a major variance in the interest level (26%) in digital transformation depending on company size and role.”

 It’s easy to see the motivation for automation: speed.
 As the LinkedIn report makes clear, recruiters are under pressure to deliver more candidates in the same or less time.
 And with today’s computerized screening tools (such as personality and skills assessments) being smarter and more effective than ever at filtering out weak candidates, we agree that it makes complete sense to use them.